 Hanauma Bay Nature Preserve was closed for 9 months due to COVID.

-Hanauma is the spectacular cove located inside a volcanic crater that is packed with fish and is just a 25-minute drive from Waikiki Beach.
-It is always one of the state’s primary snorkeling attractions for both visitors and residents.
-In the past, throngs came there to see the beauty both above and below the water that appeared to outnumber the marine creatures.
+Hanauma Bay has always been one of the state’s primary snorkeling attractions for both visitors and residents.
+In the past, such throngs would come to see the beauty both above and below the water that they appeared to outnumber the marine creatures.

 Hanauma is the first Marine Life Conservation District in Hawaii and is considered one of Hawaii’s most breathtaking natural resources.
 Now you can be part of preserving and protecting one of the state’s rarest locations.
 The bay features both a deep outer reef and a shallow inner reef for protection, which results in calm, sparkling-clear waters.